SummittDweller/wieting-one-click-hugo-cms/site/content/pre-show/2023-07-21_the-secret-of-the-sphinx.md

   studioPercentage: 0
 draft: false
 ---
-F﻿ootliters Traveling Playhouse is coming again this summer to the Wieting for students 2nd grade and up!
+Footliters Traveling Playhouse is coming again this summer to the Wieting for students 2nd grade and up!

-C﻿amp is July 17-21 from 10am-2pm with the campers performing in one show only on Friday, July 21st at 7pm.
+Camp is July 17-21 from 10am-2pm with the campers performing in one show only on Friday, July 21st at 7pm.

-R﻿egistration is limited to the first 50 registrations received with full payment.
+Registration is limited to the first 50 registrations received with full payment.

 You can download a camp form at https://wieting.tamatoledo.com/about/camps